Projects

 Stage: Early

-Deposit Type(s): Volcanogenic Massive Sulfide (VMS), Intrusion related Au
+Deposit Type(s): Polymetallic Volcanogenic Massive Sulfide (VMS), Intrusion related Au

 J2 Interest: 100%